10. Watersheds & Water Resources

 Manage water on public property to address climate change risks and achieve associated co-benefits.

-Climate change impacts—including heat island effects, droughts, flooding and sea level rise—are worsening the inequity and affordability of the City’s water management systems.
-This calls for a shift in how we plan and service our communities.
-We will use public land to manage rainwater closer to where it falls, while enhancing ecosystems and public spaces.
+Climate change impacts, including heat island effects, droughts, flooding and sea level rise, are worsening the inequity and affordability of the City’s water management systems.
+This calls for a shift in planning and providing services to communities, primarily the use of public land to manage rainwater closer to where it falls, while enhancing ecosystems and public spaces.